 Asbestos is a term used to refer to six naturally occurring silicate minerals.
 All are composed of long and thin fibrous crystals, each fibre being composed of many microscopic ‘fibrils’ that can be released into the atmosphere by abrasion and other processes.
 Asbestos is an excellent electrical insulator and is highly heat-resistant, so for many years it was used as a building material.

-Objective: Ensure employees are aware of the potential hazards of asbestos and can safely work in its presence.
+This couse will ensure employees are aware of the potential hazards of asbestos and can safely work in its presence.